litrin/hwinfo.deprecated/README.md

     Version string `json:"version"`
 }
 ```
-Info structure for information about a systems operating system.
+Info structure for information about the operating system.